diddyjax19/QuizIT/README.md

-# Love Maths
+# QUIZIT

-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.
+QuizIT is a website that offer trivia on important sport and geographical issues.The project is design to help all user old and young be up to date about all things sport.It gives a real time Answer to each question.

-For example, Love Maths is a site that hopes to demonstrate how pure JavaScript works in a real-world context.
-The site will be targeted toward people who not only love to implement more advanced JavaScript concepts but also maths.
-Love Maths is a fully responsive JavaScript maths game that will allow users to add, subtract, multiply and divide numbers.
+The QuizIT website also shows how JavaScript works in a real-world context.The site is targetted toward everyone who is inquisitive and looking for a challenge.QuizIT is a fully responsive website .

 ![Responsice Mockup](media/love_maths_mockup.png)